-Collaborative Pairs Australia is a trial of the program in Australia.
-The aim of the program is to help consumers and health care providers work together to improve health care.
+Developed by the King’s Fund, an independent charity working to improve health care in England, Collaborative Pairs Australia is the program’s Australian trial.
+It aims to help consumers and health care providers to work together to improve health care.

 The program’s key objectives are to: